 - Now If you want to add more cells to the table, you can always do that by taking your mouse pointer to the bottom corner of the table and you will see a sign like ↕, drag the sign to expand your table in any direction you like.

-Read More: How to Create Table from Data Model in Excel (With Easy Steps)
+Read More: Create Table in Excel Using Shortcut

 2. Use Border Feature to Create Table Without Data